-- 10 Drag and drop the connector for Google from the Identity Sources palette to the Identity Sources panel. - 11 Click the connector, then click Configure. - 12 Use the following information to configure the connector for Google:

-Client ID: Specify the Client ID value from the Google configuration.

-Client Secret: Specify the Client Secret value from the Google configuration.
+- 10 Drag and drop the connector for Google from the Identity Sources palette to the Identity Sources panel. - 11 Click the connector, then click Configure. - 12 Use the following information to configure the connector for Google: - Client ID: Specify the Client ID value from the Google configuration. - Client Secret: Specify the Client Secret value from the Google configuration. - 13 Click OK, then click Apply to save the configuration.